 Big 12 Football Rankings: Teams Ranked in AP Top 25

-A crazy weekend of games with shocking results has shaken up the AP Top 25.
-The Big 12 had one new team join the rankings while another took a tumble with a late-night loss on the road.
+A quarter of the 2022 college football regular season is nearly complete, and a picture of what this season may look like is taking shape.
+The Big 12 had a solid weekend and has four teams ranked in the AP Poll.
 This weekly article will run down the Associated Press Top 25 poll, highlighting the Big 12 teams that stake their claim among the nation’s best.

 Others Receiving Votes